Omaha Paternity Attorneys

 Give us a call today at (402) 810-8611 to see how we can assist you with paternity actions in Nebraska.

-Paternity rights and privileges are automatically conferred on the legal spouse of a woman who gives birth – and this is true regardless of the child’s biological parentage or DNA test results.
-If you and your partner were not married at the time of birth, however, the state will not automatically recognize the male partner as the father.
-In this case, paternity is normally established by two methods, signing an Acknowledgement of Paternity or a Court Order establishing paternity.
+Paternity rights are automatically conferred on the legal spouse of a woman who gives birth –regardless of the child’s biological parentage.
+If you and your partner were not married at the time of birth, paternity is normally established by signing an Acknowledgement of Paternity or a Court Order establishing paternity.

 Voluntary Paternity Actions